AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 This work thus allows identifying and linking the different levers of action to reduce emissions from aviation.
 In the following, in addition to a section devoted to strategies against non-CO<sub>2</sub> effects, deterministic models for estimating the following parameters are presented:
-- Sobriety of use: evolution of air traffic ;
+- evolution of air traffic ;
-- Energy efficiency: improvement in energy intensity through various levers (fleet renewal for more efficient aircraft, operations, load factor);
+- improvement in energy intensity through various levers (fleet renewal for more efficient aircraft, operations, load factor);
-- Energy decarbonization: incorporation of alternative fuels to replace fossil fuel.
+- energy decarbonization through incorporation of alternative fuels to replace fossil fuel.

 ## Air traffic

+The modeling of the air traffic is based on the study of worldwide historical data.
+The models presented in this section can be applied to the fleet as a whole or to the different markets.
+Before detailing these models, the categorization and modeling of the aviation market used in AeroMAPS is presented.

+### Categorization and modeling of the aviation market

+### Air traffic evolution modeling

 The parameter that corresponds to the evolution of air traffic is the RPK.
-The modeling of this lever is based on the study of worldwide historical data.
-The models presented in this section can be applied to the fleet as a whole or to aircraft categories.

 Fig.2 represents historical values since 1991 as well as a trend model that was performed.
 The latter was obtained using an exponential function with a fixed growth rate.
 The model is given in equation with $RPK_{1991}$ the value of RPK in 1991, $x$ the year and $\tau$ a